ChrisRoland/Drum-Kit-with-Javascript/README.md

 # Drum-Kit-with-Javascript
-Programmed a Drum kit that makes sounds when you hit keys on your keyboard
+Programmed a Drum kit that makes corresponding sounds when you hit keys on your keyboard